VNA vs PACS: Key Differences, Use Cases, and When to Use Both

-The relationship between a healthcare provider and its PACS vendor was simple: you bought the software, and you “rented” the storage structure.
+The relationship between a healthcare provider and its PACS vendor was simple: you bought the software and “rented” the storage infrastructure.
 The PACS owns your data format, your workflow, and your migration path.

-But in 2025, the rise of Enterprise Imaging has exposed the flaw in this model.
+But in 2026, the rise of Enterprise Imaging has exposed the flaw in this model.
+Enterprise Imaging is an enterprise-wide imaging program that unifies storage, access, and Vendor Neutral Archive (VNA), typically serving as the archive layer.
 When data is locked inside a proprietary PACS, migration becomes a multimillion-dollar hostage negotiation.

 The debate is no longer just “VNA vs. PACS.”
 It is a question of architecture: Do you want your data tied to a specific viewing software, or do you want to own it independently?